 This gives him some control over the speakers, as the mere fact of his rising to his feet should enforce immediate silence.

 The correct phrase for addressing the chairman is: “Mr. or Madam Chairman, may I ask the speaker …”; Mr. Chairman, will the speaker tell us …”; May I ask through the chair …”; or at a committee meeting, “Mr. Chairman, may I ask …”.
-The actual wording matters little, provided the question is definitely put through the chairman.
+The actual wording matters little provided the question is definitely put through the chairman.

 Unless the questioner stands, it is almost impossible to see who is speaking.
-The chairman should be sure that no one wishing to speak is overlooked, as this creates a feeling of frustration and may give offence.
+The chairman should be sure that no one wishing to speak is overlooked, as this creates a feeling of frustration and may give offense.

-- Meetings should begin punctually and close formally, so that everyone is quite clear when the business is concluded.
+- Meetings should begin punctually and close formally so that everyone is quite clear when the business is concluded.

 - The chairman should work in close contact with the secretary.
 The two offices are complementary, not interchangeable, and the chairman is neither a dictator nor a passenger.

 Dos and don’ts of the chairman to conduct a meeting

 - Be brief – a long-winded chairman is a menace.
 Learn to focus on the point of what has to be said and express it clearly and concisely.

 - Learn to suffer fools gladly, and avoid impatience or sarcasm, especially with shy and nervous people, as they may be too intimidated to speak again.